 During the 2015 fiscal year, the Compensation Committee retained the services of McLagan, a compensation consulting firm, to advise the Committee on compensation levels of the Company's executive employees in relation to competitors in the financial industry; and to advise on adjustments to executive compensation packages with a view to including a long-term retention feature.
 McLagan confirmed the Committee's evaluation that the Company's executive compensation was modest in the financial industry, and while adequate in providing for base compensation and bonuses based upon the Company's performance, the program lacked a long-term component.
 The Committee determined that adding a long-term component will assist the Company in attracting and retaining senior executives, along with benefitting the shareholders of the Company by focusing the senior executives on the long-term performance of the Company.
 To that end, McLagan assisted the Committee during the 2016 fiscal year in updating the Company's executive performance plan and in developing a long-term incentive plan.
 As noted above, the INTL FCStone Inc. 2016 Executive Performance Plan and the INTL FCStone Inc. 2016 Long-Term Performance Incentive Plan were approved by the shareholders at the 2016 Annual Meeting.
-McLagan and its affiliates during the 2016 fiscal year.
+McLagan and its affiliates did not provide any other services to the Company or its affiliates during the 2016 fiscal year.